The Best Weekend in Nantucket

 There’s also Milestone Bog to check out – over 200 acres of active cranberry bogs!
 We didn’t get a chance to see this, but I heard it’s especially beautiful in the fall when the harvest kicks off.

-Finally, keep exploring until you reach Sankaty Head Lighthouse!
+Finally, keep exploring until you reach Brant Point Lighthouse!
 This is a cute small white lighthouse with the American flag painted on it.
 We spotted lots of boats in the harbor and people sunbathing on the rocks.

 To round out the relaxing, picturesque day, head to Ciscos for their outdoor brewery.
 You can picture a kind of outdoor beer garden with great live music, colorful food trucks and incredible drinks.
 We tried a round of the frose, watermelon sangria, Grey Lady beer and blueberry vodka – everything was delicious!